cyanheads/jinaai-mcp-server/.clinerules/clinerules.md

 import {
   ErrorHandler,
   logger,
-  requestContextService
+  measureToolExecution,
+  requestContextService,
 } from "../../../utils/index.js";
 import {
-  EchoToolInput,
-  EchoToolInputSchema,
-  echoToolLogic,
-  EchoToolResponseSchema,
+  ReadWebpageInput,
+  ReadWebpageInputSchema,
+  ReadWebpageResponseSchema,
+  readWebpageToolLogic,
 } from "./logic.js";

-// The unique name for the tool, used for registration and identification. const TOOL_NAME = "echo_message";
+const TOOL_NAME = "jinaai_read_webpage";

-// A concise description for the LLM.
-More detailed guidance should be in the
-// parameter descriptions within the Zod schema in `logic.ts`. const TOOL_DESCRIPTION = `Echoes a message back with optional formatting and repetition.`;

-/**
- * Registers the 'echo_message' tool and its handler with the provided MCP server instance.
- * This function uses ErrorHandler.tryCatch to ensure that any failure during the
- * registration process itself is caught and logged, preventing server startup failures.
- *
- * @param server - The MCP server instance to register the tool with.
- */
+const TOOL_DESCRIPTION =
+  "Extracts and processes the main content from a given URL using Jina AI's ReaderLM engine for text extraction.
+It returns a clean, markdown-formatted text representation of the content, suitable for further analysis or summarization.
+You can use this tool to fetch content from a URL.";

-export const registerEchoTool = async (server: McpServer): Promise<void> => {
+export const registerJinaReaderTool = async (
+  server: McpServer,
+): Promise<void> => {
   const registrationContext = requestContextService.createRequestContext({
     operation: "RegisterTool",
     toolName: TOOL_NAME,